South-West England’s Regional Capital

 Until the Industrial Revolution, Bristol had always been one of the country’s foremost cities mainly thanks to its rich, but checkered, maritime history.

-The Avon cuts through a limestone landscape, most notably through the Avon Gorge, and like many cities where the river runs through it, it also divides it.
-South of the river was originally part of the county of Somerset, and north of the river was in Gloucestershire – that was until 1373 when it became a county in its own right – and it is still officially called the City and County of Bristol.
+The Avon also split the city into two.
+On the north side of the river was Gloucestershire, and on the south side was Somerset – that was until 1373 when it became a county in its own right – and it is still officially called the City and County of Bristol.

 As the river became silted up and more difficult for larger ships to navigate, new facilities were built at Avonmouth, Portishead and Portbury.
 In the 1970s the City Docks were closed down with some of the old warehouses being turned into cultural attractions, bars and restaurants.

 Being a port and an aircraft manufacturing city, Bristol was a prime target for the Luftwaffe, who literally ripped the heart out of it.
 The historic city centre lost many important buildings, but like countless towns and cities elsewhere, regeneration after the war came in the form of new architectural ideas, some of which worked, and some of which didn’t.